canonical/kafka-operator/docs/how-to/deploy/deploy-anywhere.md

 # How to deploy Charmed Apache Kafka

-This is a common (platform-agnostic) deployment guide.
+This guide provides platform-independent deployment instructions.
 For specific guides, see: [AWS](how-to-deploy-deploy-on-aws), [Azure](how-to-deploy-deploy-on-azure) and [KRaft mode](how-to-deploy-kraft-mode).

 (how-to-deploy-deploy-anywhere)=